-During the Vascular Surgery Advanced Aortic Fellowship, the fellow is assigned to a three-month clinical rotation under the supervision of one staff consultant.
-The fellow assists in caring for patients as part of the vascular team with accredited general surgery and vascular surgery residents or fellows.
+During the Vascular Surgery Advanced Aortic Fellowship, you will be assigned to a three-month clinical rotation under the supervision of one staff consultant.
+You assist in caring for patients as part of the vascular team with accredited general surgery and vascular surgery residents or fellows.

-The fellow's role is that of a second assistant during cases.
-The fellow is not expected to carry out cases independently.
+Your role is that of a second assistant during cases.
+You are not expected to carry out cases independently.

 Clinical training includes: